etomknudsen/tezos-baking/README.md

 ### Restarting your Tezos operations automatically

 Above, we use `Restart:on-failure`.
 You could use `Restart:always` - I just haven't found it neccessary and there is a slight risk that - if combinded with loose restart settings - could exhaust your system.
 But feel free to try it out if it'll make you sleep better at night.
-Now that you have all your tezos operations 'servicified' you can indeed start sleeping at night again, without loosing out on your baking and endorsing slots.
+Now that you have all your Tezos operations 'servicified' you can indeed start sleeping at night again, without loosing out on your baking and endorsing slots.

 #### Forget about cron jobs etc - systemd has you covered for some happy hands-off baking...